bnomei/kirby-blueprints/README.md

 // that `introduction()` method is a Field. var_dump($page->introduction()->value());

-// but with this plugin your IDE will know
+// with this plugin your IDE will know that
-// that the public property `introduction` is a Field
+// the public property `introduction` is a Field
-// and you can use code completion. var_dump($page->introduction->value());
+// and you can use code completion and see the
+// set attributes on hovering the property. var_dump($page->introduction->value());
 ```

 > NOTE: This in not perfect.
-In an ideal case the IDE would know that you wanted a Textarea-Field and only offer you methods that are available for that type of field.
+In an ideal case the IDE would know that you wanted a field of type textarea and only offer you methods that are available for that type of field.
 But that is something we can not do with Kirby right now.
 Still it's better than nothing. :-)

 ### How to re-use blueprint definitions

 There are two ways to re-use blueprint definitions.

 - One is to mimic the `extends` keyword from the YAML blueprints but use it as the `ExtendsField` attribute in PHP PageModels.
 You can extend from both YAML and PHP blueprints.
-- The other would be to create a PHP trait with the field defintion you want to re-use and apply the Trait to multiple classes.
+- The other would be to create a PHP trait with the field definition you want to re-use and apply the trait to multiple classes.

 #### Re-use by extending from YAML/PHP-based blueprints
 **site/plugins/example/blueprints/fields/special-date.yml**